PatchworkBoy/homebridge-edomoticz/README.md

 </details>

 <details><summary><b>Advanced Configuration</b></summary>

-### Dim Offset
-The dimFix variable relates to an early issue between HomeKit and Domoticz regarding scaling of dimmer values.
-If you find that you can never set your dimmers to 100%, then set this variable to 1.
-If you find that, when you set your dimmers, this starts a never ending loop of brightness increasing by 1%, then you MUST omit this variable or set it to 0.

-### Use legacy blind support
-If you use blinds, set this option to 1 if you use an older version of domoticz (until 2022-beta.14535).
-If using a more recent version, set to 0.
-When set to 0, the new reverse state and position will be used

 ### MQTT
 By default, the plugin will grab hardware information regarding MQTT from Domoticz if `mqtt` is 1 or true in the configuration file.